LANS: A Layout-Aware Neural Solver for Plane Geometry Problem: Introduction

 \section{Introduction}

-Automatic geometry problem solving (GPS) is a long-standing and challenging research topic in both computer vision (CV) and natural language processing (NLP) communities \cite{Bobrow1964,Chou1996,Seo2015}.
-One geometry problem consists of a geometry diagram and a textual problem that describe in different modal forms and complement each other.
+Automatic geometry problem solving (GPS) is a long-standing and challenging research topic in both computer vision and natural language processing communities \cite{Bobrow1964,Chou1996,Seo2015}.
+Each geometry problem consists of a geometry diagram and a textual problem in different modal forms, complementing each other.
 GPS necessitates comprehensive mathematical reasoning and multi-modal understanding, making it a pivotal testbed for evaluating the high-level multimodal reasoning ability of artificial intelligence.
-Past research works of GPS were mainly focused on \textit{symbolic solvers} \cite{Seo2015,Sachan2017,Lu2021}, which are criticized in respect of complex rules and poor adaptability.
-With the development of deep learning, \textit{neural solvers} \cite{Chen2021,Chen2022,Zhang2023}, treating GPS as a special vision-language reasoning task, have attracted dominant attention recently.
-The core of neural solvers for GPS lies in the multimodal understanding and fusion.
+Past research works of GPS were mainly focused on \textit{symbolic solvers} \cite{Seo2015, Sachan2017, Lu2021}, which are criticized in respect of complex rules and poor adaptability.
+With the development of deep learning, \textit{neural solvers} \cite{Chen2021, Chen2022, Zhang2023, GAPS}, treating GPS as a special vision-language reasoning task, have attracted dominant attention recently.

-In GPS, the understanding and fusion of geometry diagram is one of key challenges but usually overlooked by recent GPS works.
-As shown in Figure \ref{fig:example}, the geometry diagram often has a complex layout in which the geometric primitives (point, line and circle) and the non-geometric primitives (text and symbol) are related to each other spatially, structurally and semantically.
-The structural clause ``line B C D" describes a structural relationship that points ``B", ``C" and ``D" lie on one line in order.
-The semantic clause ``m $\widehat{\rm{BC}}$ = 120" illustrates a semantic relationship for the degree of arc ``$\widehat{\rm{BC}}$" and text ``120$^{\circ}$". ``$\angle$CBA" in Figure \ref{fig:example} (a) and (b) need the spatial relationship to determine whether it is acute or obtuse.
-To sum up, the geometry diagram carries rich layout content and provides crucial roles to aid problem solving.

-Existing neural solvers have adopted different diagram representation schemes, such as \textit{feature maps} \cite{Chen2021,Cao2022,Ning2023}, \textit{image patches} \cite{Chen2022,Ning2023} and \textit{textual clauses} \cite{Lu2021,Zhang2023}.
-Due to the structural richness of geometry diagram, the feature maps and image patches, commonly used in nature scene image representation \cite{Peter2018,Zhou2019,Ding2022}, are not capable of extracting fine-grained structural and semantic contents in diagrams.
-Textual clauses are more suitable for expressing fine-grained and multi-level structural information in geometry diagram, they lose significant spatial information during the conversion process of diagram parsing \cite{Lu2023}.
-For example, the textual clauses cannot distinguish the geometry diagram (a) and (b) displayed in Figure \ref{fig:example} because of the loss of position information.
-To enhance the representation of geometry diagram, auxiliary tasks have been proposed, such as jigsaw location prediction \cite{Chen2021}, geometry elements prediction \cite{Chen2021}, masked image modeling \cite{Ning2023} and character alignment \cite{Ning2023}.
-However, these methods are coarse-grained and shallow, do not grasp spatial layout sufficiently.